Frank Magalona

-Francis Michael Arroyo Magalona Jr., better known as simply Frank Magalona is a Filipino actor and rapper.
+Francis Michael Arroyo Magalona Jr., better known as Frank Magalona, is a Filipino actor and rapper.

 Biography

 He was born December 19, 1987, in Manila, Philippines.
 He is the son of rapper Francis Magalona and Pia Arroyo-Magalona.
 He is also the grandson of Pancho Magalona and Tita Duran.
 He has five sibling including actors Maxene Magalona, Saab Magalona, and Elmo Magalona.